Xalarian/Flower-Plant/README.md

-# Flower-Plant
+Watering the plants
-Water your selection of plants
+Water your selection of plants every hour!!